Arup3201/SmartFlow-Traffic-Manager/README.md

 ## System Features

-Artificial Traffic Management System tackles the following problems -
+Artificial Traffic Management System has the following features to help and improve traffic management using AI -

 **Predictive Traffic Flow Analysis:**
 - **Task:** Use machine learning algorithms to predict traffic patterns based on historical data, events, and weather conditions.
 Provide real-time predictions for traffic congestion and suggest alternative routes.